Scymantic/DP-Scheduler-Emulation/README.md

 #Problems/Concerns?

 There should not be any problems.
 Although in order to use functions like atoi() which is used in the processManager you MUST compile with a c++ 11 standard.
-The makefile has this already so it should hopefuly work if not you'll simply have to do it by hand.
+The makefile DOES NOT have this because for some reason Mac hates that flag (or its a problem with my code haven't really gone down that rabbit hole yet)  the weird part is that any other Linux system A: Needs it B: is fine with it.
+So the current make file is for a Mac user change it as you need so that you other Linux users can compile the code.
+Alternatively just compile both the commander.cpp and processManager.cpp by hand.

 ##**VERY IMPORTANT**
 If you decide to do single operations (i.e. not using the txt files):